Collegiate Rugby Championship: Notable past players and coaches

 Alex Magleby, who became head coach of the United States national rugby sevens team in 2012, was previously head coach of Dartmouth, the team he coached to victory at the 2011 Collegiate Rugby Championship and 2012 Collegiate Rugby Championship.

 CRC Hall of Fame

 The Collegiate Rugby Championship added a new aspect to the tournament in 2024.
 It is a Hall of Fame where individuals are recognized for their excellence within this tournament.
 This new addition has the intent of becoming an annual tradition.
 The inaugural class for the hall of fame had six inductees.
 This Hall of Fame class includes both players and the founders of the Collegiate Rugby Championship, Jon and Patti Prusmack.
-The 2025 Hall of Fame class includes five inductees, this class houses both players and a coach that have outstanding accomplishments both at the Collegiate Rugby Championship and beyond.
+The 2025 Hall of Fame class included five inductees, this class houses both players and a coach that have outstanding accomplishments both at the Collegiate Rugby Championship and beyond.